Indiana Grown: Dead Headers Greenhouse

 This week’s guests are Marcus Baker and his daughter, Trinity, from Dead Headers Greenhouse in Spiceland Indiana.

 “We grow and specialize in annuals, perennials, tropicals, and a little bit of the unique varieties.
-We try to focus on the more unique things, you know, to have a little bit of change in the way you can present your garden or just give you more options.”
+We try to focus on the more unique things, you know, to have a little bit of change in the way you can present your garden or just give you more options,” Baker said.

 Dead Headers Greenhouse has an annual plug sale starting today at 10 a.m.
 You can purchase a 25 cent tomato plug.